 These schools utilize the principles of the International Baccalaureate program, which emphasizes learning with a global focus.
 The program was founded in 1968 and is becoming more widely recognized as institutions of higher education are seeking students from IB programs.
 Elements of IB may be found at the elementary and middle school level.
 However, the IB diploma program is only available at the high school level, and at schools that have gone through the process of becoming an IB school.

 Also referred to as Advanced Placement, AP high schools offer courses designed to give advanced students a head start on college coursework.
-Students may take Advanced Placement course in one or more areas of study.
+Students may take Advanced Placement courses in one or more areas of study.
 If they take the national AP exams in their coursework, they may earn college credits while still in high school.

 Special Education Schools